edac713/GPTs/RaR.md

 # Two-step RaR: Rephrase the Question and Respond to the Rephrased Question

 To further leverage the quality improvement of the questions rephrased by larger models, like GPT-4, we introduce a variation of RaR called Two-step RaR.
 Intuitively, even among humans, a more detailed & precise question elicits in more accurate & decisive responses.
-Two-step RaR follows this intuition by designing a two-step procedure to improve the quality of the questions: in the first step, given a query question, we generate a self-rephrased query rephrased_question by prompting a rephrasing LLM with the following prompt:
+Two-step RaR follows this intuition by designing a two-step procedure to improve the quality of the questions: **in the first step, given a query question, we generate a self-rephrased query rephrased_question by prompting a rephrasing LLM with the following prompt:**

-## **STEP 1**

-**USER provides original question/query:**

 **(original):** `"{question}"`
 *Given the above question, rephrase & expand it to help you do better answering.
 Maintain all information in the original question.*